vitejs/vite/docs/guide/static-deploy.md

 You can also deploy to a [custom domain](http://surge.sh/help/adding-a-custom-domain) by adding `surge dist yourdomain.com`.

+## Stormkit

+To deploy your static site on [Stormkit](https://www.stormkit.io/), refer to [this guide](https://www.stormkit.io/blog/getting-started-with-vitejs).
+Additionally, you can explore the enhanced capabilities of Vite.js by [using template repository](https://github.com/stormkit-io/monorepo-template-react), which comes pre-configured to support features like server side rendering, static page generation, single-page application hosting, and API provision.

 ## Azure Static Web Apps

 You can quickly deploy your Vite app with Microsoft Azure [Static Web Apps](https://aka.ms/staticwebapps) service.
 You need: